The Neo-Generalist — Why & What

 DJing is my favourite metaphor for what a neo-generalist does—someone who is a curation and co-creation DJ of people, ideas, and actions to impact our world.
 A DJ explores styles, influences, cultures and brand new vibes at large.

-With the pandemic, we can move from problem-solving mode and tools oriented to finding ways to adjust to the new realities with reflection and action.
+With the pandemic, we can move from problem-solving and tools oriented to adjusting to new realities with reflection and action.
 The pandemic is more a condition to adapt to than a problem to solve.
 We become adaptive through learning.